 Global Infrastructure Hub – March update

-Since our previous update in January 2015, which can be viewed here, further progress has been made in establishing the Global Infrastructure Hub.
+Since our previous update in January 2015, further progress has been made in establishing the Global Infrastructure Hub.
 The race is on for the Hub to become operational in time to secure deliverables at the Leaders’ Summit in Antalya, Turkey on 15-16 November 2015.
 Partner, Tania Zordan provides an update on the project’s progress.